 Below, you will find information on the NTT Committee members, Instructor representatives for Department monthly meetings, Writing Programs representatives, and Department Senators for the University Faculty Senate.

 The Committee welcomes comments and suggestions from NTT faculty regarding updates and content for this site.
 Please contact any of the members with questions or concerns.
 Their contact information is available below.

-Ackerman teaches composition for the Department of English at Arizona State University.
+Ackerman teaches composition for the Department of English at ASU

-I am from Northwest Indiana (near Chicago) and attended Michigan State University for both undergraduate and graduate school.
-I enjoy music, dance, and writing.
+Bacino is from Northwest Indiana (near Chicago) and attended Michigan State University for both undergraduate and graduate school.
+She enjoys music, dance, and writing.